 Dr. Leahy is the director of the WCC and is available for consultations with faculty and students.
 She especially enjoys helping faculty brainstorm ideas for writing assignments and working with students on applications for scholarships and graduate programs.
 She has an MA in English from the University of New Mexico and a PhD in Rhetoric and Composition from the University of Arizona.
 She has taught college writing courses at UTC as well as in New Mexico and Arizona.
 She is over-reliant on coffee and probably too obsessed with her cats.

-Agnes Fellner, Staff Specialist
+Danielle Huisman, Staff Specialist

 Danielle is a stereotypical cat lady with a plethora of afghans and a tendency to wear a bun.
 When she is not practicing yoga, she can typically be found napping, which is her favorite sport.
 Once a bespectacled English major who volunteered to read her classmates' essays for fun and considered diagramming sentences an appropriate Saturday night activity, she still enjoys reading essays even after graduating with a BA in English.
 UTC's WCC is the third writing center Danielle has worked in.
 She loves watching students who claim to be bad at writing transform into storytellers.
 Fun fact: you can also find Danielle elsewhere in the UTC Library, where she works in Patron Experience.